brandonowens24/NFL-Injuries-Bayesian-Analysis/README.md

 ## Findings
 ![Posterior Distributions](./images/ridge_posteriors.png)

-The most massive of the posterior distribution shifts comes in 2016, where previously the distributions greatly reflected the prior.
+The most massive of the posterior distribution shift comes in 2016, where previously the distributions greatly reflected the prior.
 With this large shift, it is hard to tell if one rule specifically caused the change, both rules together did, or with the new rules, there was a crackdown on officiating.

 Some of the major rule changes that may explain the posteriors are as follows (from [NFL.com](https://www.nfl.com/playerhealthandsafety/equipment-and-innovation/rules-changes/nfl-health-and-safety-related-rules-changes-since-2002)):